 Now you already literally know hundreds of Spanish nouns.
 This is just one of seventeen Spanish lessons you gain.
 The next lesson teaches you how to pronounce each of these nouns.
 Then you learn in a third lesson almost as many verbs, almost as quickly.

-Third, you learn how to avoid conjugating verbs by sticking with the infinitive (far easier than it sounds).
-This simple lesson leaves you sounding like a Spanish professor (believe me I know as I use this tactic every day when in Ecuador).
+You also learn how to avoid conjugating verbs by sticking with the infinitive (far easier than it sounds).
+This simple lesson leaves you sounding like a Spanish professor.

 There are many other lessons.
 For example lesson five shows how to sound infinitely polite and yet get almost anything you want in Spanish.
 Lesson six gives you the valuable connectors and the seventh lesson triples your Spanish capacity with yesterday, now and tomorrow.

 By the end of the three day course you will feel quite comfortable speaking Spanish without stress!